The Disadvantages of Being a Manager

 It’s tough at the top, or so say those already there.
 But is that just a ruse to dissuade others from competing for the best jobs?
 Well, it certainly can be lonely at the top and there are other disadvantages to management .
 For a start, there is always someone after the manager’s job, the buck stops with the manager, there is no instant reward for a job well done and a manager has legal obligations that other workers do not have to worry about.

-It may be a little extreme to suggest that nobody likes the boss, but a manager does have to be a little removed from other employees if he is to make the hard decisions objectively.
-If an employee is promoted to a management role, his former friends can become cold and distant very quickly.
+It may be a little extreme to suggest that nobody likes the boss, but a manager does have to be a little removed from other employees if they are to make the hard decisions objectively.
+If an employee is promoted to a management role, their former friends can become cold and distant very quickly.
 Even an experienced manager brought into a company from elsewhere will find employees more aloof than they are with one another.

 Despite the relative solitude of management, there is never a shortage of employees keen to manage.
 Many of these would-be managers are convinced they could do a better job than the incumbent boss and will do everything in their power to get the chance to prove it.